 Furthermore, the Wormwood Review was a one-man operation as Malone took on all capacities: reading submissions, editing, typing camera-ready copy, designing/preparing cover art, maintaining correspondence and subscription lists, addressing mailing envelopes, as well as functioning as a clerk and accountant.
 Malone himself wrote a compelling essay about the Wormwood Review, “The Why and Wherefore of Wormwood,” where he highlighted the significance of his little magazine in contemporary literature.

-The Wormwood Review Project has been made possible by a two-year fellowship awarded by the Agència de Gestió d’Ajuts Universitaris i de Recerca (AGAUR) and the 7th Framework Programme (now superseded by the Horizon 2020 Programme).
+The Wormwood Review Project was made possible by a two-year fellowship awarded to Dr. Debritto by the Agència de Gestió d’Ajuts Universitaris i de Recerca (AGAUR) and the 7th Framework Programme (now superseded by the Horizon 2020 Programme).

 Last but not least, this project came to fruition thanks to the Wormwood Review state.
 Special thanks to Christa Malone for supporting this project from day one.